 Most nonprofits, particularly small ones, rely on free help from volunteers.
 Indeed, about 85% of all nonprofits have no paid staff at all and rely entirely on volunteers.
 Even larger nonprofits that have paid staff often have substantial numbers of volunteers working for them.

 How much is all this volunteer time worth?
 A lot.
-The organization Independent Sector estimates that the value of volunteer time for 2012 was $22.14 per hour.
-About 64.3 million Americans, or 26.8% of the adult population, gave 7.9 billion hours of volunteer service worth $171 billion in 2011.
+The organization Independent Sector estimates that the value of volunteer time for 2019 was $25.43 per hour.
+About 63 million Americans gave 8 billion hours of volunteer service worth $203.4 billion in 2018.

 That's a lot of money.
 It's great that there are volunteers willing to help nonprofits free of charge.
 However, using volunteers does present a problem when it comes to showing the public the size and effectiveness of your nonprofit.
 This is because a nonprofit may not include the value of volunteers’ time when it reports its annual revenues to the IRS on Form 990 or 990-EZ.
 Nor can they include the value of the free use of property—for example, free office space provided by a donor.